Cliquet Options

 Moving Average Crossover

 When the fast-moving average crosses above the slow-moving average, this indicates that a positive trend may be forming, as the fast-moving average is more susceptible to recent price movement.
-The crossover is the point when the trader would purchase a call cliquet option.
+The crossover is the point when the trader could purchase a call cliquet option.
 If it’s predicted that the trend will be turbulent, the trader may wish to purchase a cliquet option with a greater number of reset points (perhaps 3 or more) to limit potential losses.

 Comparison With Other Options